 When you and your direct report have developed an action plan, be sure to follow up quarterly, at minimum, to ensure they are on track to addressing and resolving whatever issues caused the negative review in the first place.
 Remember, it takes time and the appropriate coaching for an employee to course-correct certain behaviours and attitudes.

-9. No surprises
+9. Avoid surprises

 Lastly, as I mentioned before, nothing discussed in this performance review should come as a surprise.
-If it has, then you, as a manager, need to re-visit how often and to what extent you’re providing your employee (mentee) with continuous feedback and mentoring.
+If it has, then you, as a manager, need to re-visit how often and to what extent you’re providing your employee with continuous feedback and mentoring.